 Your team is unique, so you need a tool that will sharpen their strengths while supporting their weak points.

 What does this mean?

-For example, if your sales team is remote, you’ll want to make sure your sales engagement software allows for clear team transparency, giving everyone an easy way to view the last interactions their teammates have had with prospects.
+Let’s say your sales team is remote.
+In that case, you want to make sure your sales engagement software has clear and intuitive transparency features, with an easy way for everyone to view the last interactions their teammates had with prospects.
 Also, you’ll want to make sure your software works with remote-first communication tools like Zoom.

 Also, the ideal sales engagement software will integrate directly with other tools your team is already using—that way, your systems and workflows stay in place, and your overall process for engagement improves.

 Find and Automate Interactions at High Touchpoint Stages of the Sales Cycle to Move Leads Through the Funnel